Our Policy for COVID-19

 - Our drivers are using gloves when picking up groceries or any personal items of our passengers.

-- To better protect our drivers and practice social distancing we require all passengers to sit in the back seat and we will not transport more than two passengers in a vehicle at a time.
+- To better protect our drivers and practice social distancing we require all passengers to sit in the back seat and we will not transport more than three passengers in a vehicle at a time (3 passengers per vehicle, 5 passengers in a van).
 Before taking any cab please be sure to wash your hands and if you are feeling sick, please stay home.

 ALL drivers have been told that if they are feeling sick in any way that they cannot operate a Hamilton Cab vehicle and must stay home for at least two weeks.